-Although information from palaeontology, archaeology, anthropology, zoology, genetic microbiology and neurology continue to advance at an impressive rate, we still do not have clear answers to most of the important questions about the origins of human language in general and speech in particular.
+Although information from palaeontology, archaeology, anthropology, zoology, genetic microbiology and neurology continues to advance at an impressive rate, we still do not have clear answers to most of the important questions about the origins of human language in general and speech in particular.
 Treatises on the topic are more often designed to confirm suspect philosophical prejudices than to bring incontrovertible premises to bear on the evidence.
 Here I shall mention some principles which can be substantiated on the basis of widely agreed science which may shed some light on what evidence exists.

 All animals have a greater or lesser degree of voluntary control over aspects of their behaviour, with behaviour mediating between the animal’s biology and its environment.
 Environment, biology and behaviour co-evolve together, but at differing rates of change.
-The time scale within which voluntary behaviour can adapt in both ontogenetic and cultural development is qualitatively shorter than the time scale within which the anatomy of species can evolve.
+The time scale within which voluntary behaviour can adapt in both ontogenetic and cultural development is qualitatively shorter than the time scale within which the anatomy of a species can evolve.

 The biology of the species evolves under selection pressures determined by the relationship between the organism’s behaviour and its environment.
-The behaviour of the species co-evolves with its environment, within the constraints of its biological make-up – constraints which very gradually evolve.
+The behaviour of the species co-evolves with its environment, within the constraints of its biological make-up - constraints which very gradually evolve.
 Natural selection determines that the biology of the species will evolve so as to enhance the fitness of the species for a relevant behaviour in the given environment – the relation of the species to its environment.
+In other words:

 One qualified exception to this rule is exaptation, in which biological changes which have developed under selection pressure arising from one behaviour incidentally enhance another behaviour.
 So long as we take behaviour as a whole (rather than taking specific behaviours separately) this is consistent with the general rule.

 It is widely agreed that the hominin group emerged about 6 million years ago, with about 20 different species having been identified by palaeontologists, all but one of which, homo sapiens sapiens, are now extinct.
-What uniquely characterised this entire group was bipedalism.
+What uniquely characterises this entire group was bipedalism.
 That is, it was the adoption of the bipedal gait which set off the train of evolutionary changes which led to the modern human beings.

-Anatomy evolved so as to accommodate the bipedal behaviour.
+Hominin anatomy evolved so as to accommodate the bipedal behaviour.

-I learn from Corballis (2002) that dropping of the larynx, one of the anatomical preconditions for articulate speech, may have also arisen by exaptation from bipedalism.
+I learn from Corballis (2002) that the dropping of the larynx, one of the anatomical preconditions for articulate speech, may have also arisen by exaptation from bipedalism.
 But while being necessary for articulate speech, the descended larynx was far from being a sufficient precondition for speech.
 Other anatomical changes are required around the tongue and lips as well as voluntary control of the larynx, which is absent in our evolutionary predecessors.

 We don’t know what rudimentary bipedal behaviours and environmental pressures led to this departure.
 No-one knows, but like everyone else I will speculate:

-It seems to me that bipedalism would have enhanced the pre-existing behaviour of carrying things.
+Bipedalism enhanced the pre-existing behaviour of carrying things.